digigor/matchplicity-jobscrapper/README.md

 - added error_code and msg on JSON response structure.
 - added more controls and error messages from the crawler.

+04/04/2020
+- added scraper for new domains in myworkdayjobs:
+* workday
+* alvarezandmarsal
+* roberthalf

+- in alvarezandmarsal and roberthalf improve parser for location

 'Francisco Battan.
 Informatics Engineer.'